 Charitable work has always been a big part of Jeremy’s life, traveling North America supporting many causes helping to raise money and awareness.

-Jeremy is currently enjoying a new career as an analyst for NBC Sports.
-His career as an analyst kicked off working for NBC ‘s network coverage of the 2010 Winter Olympics where he acted as the counterpart for Mike Milbury.
-Jeremy’s successful coverage during the Winter Games led to NBC offering him a contract to join the network full-time.
+Jeremy has been recognized for his talents as a sports analyst when working on-air for NBC Sports.
+His career as an analyst launched while working for NBC ‘s network coverage of the 2010 Winter Olympics where he acted as the counterpart for Mike Milbury.
+Jeremy’s successful coverage during the Winter Games led to additional work at the NBC sports program.